ujuadimora-dev/Afrik-kitchen/README.md

 **External Python Modules**

 * cloudinary==1.29.0 - Cloundinary was set up for use but no custom uploads were made, settings remain for future development
-* crispy-bootstrap5==0.6 - This was used to allow bootstrap5 use with crispy forms
 * cryptography==37.0.2 - Installed as dependency with another package
 * defusedxml==0.7.1 - Installed as dependency with another package
 * dj-database-url==0.5.0 - Used to parse database url for production environment